 These boxes, mostly housing traffic control equipment, were painted by twelve Tasmanian artists and students from six secondary schools who studied the work of Australian botanical illustrator Margaret Stones.
 The artworks pay homage to the work Stones created in her lifetime, some of which we're lucky enough to have at QVMAG.

-You can find out more about Electric Botany, read the artist rationales and explore the associated art trail here.
+You can find out more about Electric Botany, read the artist rationales and explore the associated art trail on the QVMAG website.

 See some more of the project below!